Final Fantasy XIV: Shadowbringers: Writing

 Yoshida instructed the writing team to fulfill three requirements with the expansion story: a story that takes place in the alternate dimension of the First, entails the player becoming a "Warrior of Darkness", and involves adventuring together with the Scions—to take advantage of the newly developed Trust system.
 The idea to return to the Warriors of Darkness and Minfilia on the First occurred shortly after the release of Stormblood.
 The writing team felt it was the right timing after wrapping up the liberation of Ala Mhigo.
 They also connected it to G'raha Tia and the Crystal Tower storyline from A Realm Reborn.
 On the First, the environment is drowning in Light.
 Multiple teams worked to deliver this effect of "heavy and oppressive Light" without it feeling insufferable.
 The art team adjusted color balance to avoid it getting washed out or make the various environments look too similar.
 The sound team designed a "halation" sound effect that plays in areas overflowing with Light.
 It manifests as an ambient sound with high and low frequencies that is intended to evoke a sense of uneasiness and suffocation.
 Another challenge in designing the First was setting it apart from the Source world; the different teams needed to consider how 10,000 years of diverging history would impact its culture despite featuring the same races of people.

 Tying into the broader theme, Shadowbringers challenges the assumption that the history written by the victors is "right".
 In this vein, Oda was inspired by Tactics Ogre: Let Us Cling Together to create a more complex story.
 On the First, Dwarves are considered a "Beastman" race, unlike on the Source, which is an example of how the politics of victors influence the interpretation of history.
 Ishikawa and Oda wanted to give players a better sense of the Ascians' perspective and motivations, since they had heretofore been enigmatic.
 They chose Emet-Selch to convey this because of his connection to the Garlean Empire's founding.
 His personality draws influence from Jack Sparrow of the Pirates of the Caribbean series.
-Oda was careful not to make him too similar to Ardyn Izunia, the villain of Final Fantasy XV.
+The team was careful not to make him too similar to Ardyn Izunia, the villain of Final Fantasy XV.
 Emet-Selch explains his history in order to humanize the Ascians and help players to understand their goals.
 Ishikawa wrote Emet-Selch as a character whose actions are "monstrous", yet his background makes him "relatable on some level".
 She enjoyed evoking this tension and ambivalence in the audience.